 The Book of Job is a portal into an unseen war, a tribute to the glory of God in creation, and a testimony to the fact that people inevitably disappoint each other and that great men are only men after all.
 This book can be very confusing, with so much wisdom to unpack, and therefore… Continue reading James: A Commentary on The Book of Job?

-Before Moses delivered the Ten Commandments to the Israelites, before Jesus was crucified, before Muhammad founded Islam, there was a mighty son of the East who lost everything and wanted to appeal in heaven's court with boldness ("like a prince").
+Before Moses, before Muhammad, there was a mighty son of the East who lost everything and wanted to appeal in heaven's court with boldness ("like a prince").
 Jews, Christians and Muslims honor him.
 Scholars are puzzled by him.
 Even in his own lifetime, he was a legend and a riddle.
 He was truly his brother's… Continue reading Dusting Off The Arab Hero of The Bible

 Well, my friends, it's March, and I'm sure we all agree that Old Man Winter has way, way overstayed his welcome.
 I thought I'd be making espressos or waitressing somewhere and writing web content for a friend.
 Instead, I'm working in our office, and my current occupation doesn't involve traveling to anywhere except the post office.… Continue reading Madam Secretary Reflects on International Relations and Happy Happenstance

 I know where wild horses roam free as the wind.
 It's a peaceful place, high in the hills, where there are no fences.
 I've taken a few friends there, when the sun was sinking behind the snow-covered peak of the volcano.
 I'm not a cowgirl by any stretch of the imagination, but I do love horses… Continue reading Revenge of The Broken Horse